faizahmedfarooqui/nestjs-rabbitmq-task-manager/README.md

 - **POST /tasks**: Create a new task
 - **DELETE /tasks/:id**: Delete a task by ID
 - **PUT /tasks/:id**: Update a Task by ID

+### WebSocket Client

+You can use the client to interact with the Nashville microservice over WebSocket.io.

+1. **Connect to the WebSocket server:**

+    ```bash
+    yarn start:client
+    ```

+2. **Use the following events to interact with the Nashville microservice:**

+    - createTask
+    - listAllTasks
+    - listTask
+    - updateTask
+    - deleteTask

+    > Refer to the [client.ts](/services/client/src/client.ts) file for more details.

 ## Contributing